 The Narváez Expedition launched from San Lucar de Barrameda, Spain on Monday, June 17, 1527.2 It undoubtedly made a stopover on the Canary Islands, off the coast of Morocco, as this was the standard practice for ships sailing from Spain across the Atlantic.
 The fleet then crossed the ocean, arriving at Santo Domingo in the present-day Dominican Republic in early to mid-September.
 This was Spain's first colony in the Americas and was originally the Spanish capital of the New World.
 The fleet stayed there for 45 days to receive supplies and horses, but Cabeza de Vaca wrote that more than 140 men left the expedition during that time.

 Next, Narváez took the fleet to Cuba.
 His old mentor, Cuban governor Diego Velázquez, had died, but Narváez still had some friends and colleagues there, some of whom had previous experience sailing to the Gulf of Mexico.
-One of them was Juan Pantoja, who had been an officer in Narváez's command in 1520 when Narváez went to Mexico to try to unseat Cortés.
-Pantoja joined Narváez, becoming one of his most trusted - if not especially effective - captains.
 Narváez also purchased another ship and took on some horses and more men to replace those who had deserted him in Santo Domingo.

 While the fleet was on the southern coast of Cuba in late October or early November, taking on supplies, a hurricane struck the island, resulting in the loss of two of Narváez's ships and about 60 people.
 With many members of the expedition disheartened and fearful, Narváez decided to spend the winter at Cienfuegos and resume the expedition the following spring.
-During the winter, he picked up another ship along with a pilot, Diego Miruelo, who had sailed to the Florida panhandle from Cuba in 1516 and documented a large bay.
-Miruelo also claimed to have been to the River of Palms, which was the western boundary of Narváez's new jurisdiction.
+During the winter, he picked up another ship along with a pilot named Miruelo, who claimed to have been to the River of Palms, which was the western boundary of Narváez's new jurisdiction.
 Miruelo represented himself as an expert on all of the Gulf coast and seemed to be exactly the right person to serve as the expedition's chief pilot.

 When the expedition embarked from Cuba, it consisted of four large, three or four-masted galleons and a medium-sized, two-masted brigantine from which Miruelo guided the fleet.
 The command personnel were Narváez, Cabeza de Vaca, and two other officers who King Charles had appointed to look after his financial interests.
 The first of those was Alonso Enriquez, who served as the comptroller or purser.
 Cabeza de Vaca refers to him as "the accountant."
 Narváez sometimes placed him in charge of the men in his and Cabeza de Vaca's absence.
 The other financial representative of the king was Alonso de Solís, who served as the king's commercial agent and also was there to inspect any mines that the expedition found.
 Cabeza de Vaca referred to Solís as "the inspector."
 The several times he appears in Cabeza de Vaca's narrative, he is usually at Cabeza de Vaca's side, joining him on his excursions and search parties.
 The last official appointed by the king was Juan Suárez, a Franciscan friar who had previously served in Mexico.
 Suárez was in charge of the religious component of the expedition and was joined by four other friars.
 Cabeza de Vaca referred to him as "the commissary."
-Jerónimo de Alaníz, another of Narváez's former colleagues from his Mexico expedition, went along to keep a journal of the voyage as well as to notarize any land claims or other legal documents Narváez might author.
-Cabeza de Vaca called him "the scribe."
+Jerónimo de Alaniz was the official scribe, or "notary"; he joined the expedition in Cuba.

 The ships carried about 480 soldiers and 80 horses.
 Ten of the soldiers' wives came with them.
 The army was led by men who Cabeza de Vaca calls "captains."
 Note that these were company officers in the army, not ship captains.
-One of them was the aforementioned Juan Pantoja.
-Three others are known only by their last names: Valenzuela, Peñalosa, and Téllez.
+Four are known only by their last names: Pantoja,3 Valenzuela, Peñalosa, and Téllez.
 The last was Alonso del Castillo, the son of a noble but poor Spanish family.
 A member of Castillo's group named Andrés Dorantes would rise to the rank of captain during the expedition.
-Castillo, Dorantes, and Dorantes's slave, Estevanico,3 would ultimately become the other three shipwreck survivors who would walk out of Texas with Cabeza de Vaca.
+Castillo, Dorantes, and Dorantes's slave, Estevanico,4 would ultimately become the other three shipwreck survivors who would walk out of Texas with Cabeza de Vaca.

 On February 22, 1528, the ships departed from Cienfuegos.
 Cabeza de Vaca writes that the new pilot, Miruelo, navigated the fleet into shallow water, and it was stuck for 15 days until a storm lifted the ships out.
 After rounding the west end of Cuba, the fleet sailed along the northern coast of the island, battling storms and contrary winds.
 Narváez had arranged to pick up another ship in in Havana, but a storm prevented him from entering the harbor.
 Rather than deal with any more delays, Narváez decided to go on to Florida and deal with the sixth ship later.